bkw777/rgb2vga/README.md

 For more information and directions see the [original documentation](https://sites.google.com/site/tandycocoloco/rgb2vga)

 Don't rush out to buy the parts yet.
 As of v003 this is tested, the PCB and BOM links are good and it works.
 That's what's in the video.
-But there are already some updates on the way, so I suggest wait for v004.
-The "lowprofile" branch is v004, but isn't done yet.
+But there are already some updates on the way, so I suggest wait for the [next version](../../tree/009) to be tested and finalized.

 [![](https://img.youtube.com/vi/MPYQRHWyUGA/hqdefault.jpg)](https://youtu.be/MPYQRHWyUGA)